-Bart Osborne is heading into the his 11th season as the head coach of the Union College baseball program.
+Bart Osborne is heading into the his 12th season as the head coach of the Union College baseball program in 2015, and is the longest tenured head coach in the history of the program.
 He took over the helm in July of 2003, making him the seventh person to hold the post since the sport was reinstated at the school in 1974.

 Union reached new heights in 2007 as it won the NAIA Region XII Tournament for the first time in program history and hosted the South Central Super Regional.
 In 2008, Osborne took the Bulldogs even further as Union won its second NAIA Region XII championship in a row and won the NAIA South Central Super Regional to advance to the Avista-NAIA World Series for the first time in program history.

 The Bulldogs went 1-2 at the 2008 NAIA World Series to place fifth.

 In 2009, Union posted a 44-12 overall record and advanced to the NAIA Baseball National Championship Opening Round.
 The Bulldogs also participated in the NAIA Baseball National Championship Opening Round in 2010 and 2011.

 During his tenure, Osborne has produced one NAIA First Team All-American and 13 NAIA All-American Honorable Mentions, 15 NAIA Region XII All-Region Team players, 35 First Team All-Conference selections, the 2006 Appalachian Athletic Conference Player and Freshman of the Year and the Appalachian Athletic Conference Pitcher of the Year in 2005, 2008, 2010 and 2011.